foundry-rs/book/src/cheatcodes/README.md

 ### Add a new cheatcode

-If you need a new feature, consider [contributing to the Foundry's codebase](../contributing.md) to add the cheatcode.
+If you need a new feature, consider [contributing to the Foxar's codebase](../contributing.md) to add the cheatcode.

 ### Cheatcodes Interface

-This is a Solidity interface for all of the cheatcodes present in Forge.
+This is a Solidity interface for all of the cheatcodes present in Spark.

 ```solidity
 interface CheatCodes {